FAQ

 Pediatric Hematology-Oncology

-The key with MTX (Methotrexate) is to take it consistently ce a week at the same time, whether in the morning or evening, to keep the drug levels steady in your blood.
-If you39;re taking it in the evening, you can take it with Purinethol the same day, as long as it fits your schedule.
+The key with MTX (Methotrexate) is to take it consistently once a week at the same time, whether in the morning or evening, to keep the drug levels steady in your blood.
+If you're taking it in the evening, you can take it with Purinethol on the same day, as long as it fits your schedule.

 -